Secrets your agent never sees.

 Run with the env loaded

-Inject the env file into a child process when the project doesn't load .env itself.
+Inject the env file into a child process when the project does not load .env itself.

 $ npx agent-secret-manager run -- npm test